-Funding policies: The Systems are noncontributory except for employees who joined after July 27, 1976, who contribute 3 percent of their salary for the first ten years of membership, and employees who joined on or after January 1, 2010 who generally contribute 3.0% to 3.5% of their salary for their entire length of service.
+- 2) Funding policies: The Systems are noncontributory except for employees who joined after July 27, 1976, who contribute 3 percent of their salary for the first ten years of membership, and employees who joined on or after January 1, 2010 who generally contribute 3.0 to 3.5 percent of their salary for their entire length of service.
 In addition, employee contribution rates under ERS tier VI vary based on a sliding salary scale.
-For TRS, contribution rates are established annually by the New York State Teachers' Retirement Board pursuant to Article 11 of the Education Law.
-For ERS, the Comptroller annually certifies the actuarially determined rates expressly used in computing the employers' contributions for the ERS' fiscal year ended March 31.
-The District paid 100% of the required contributions as billed by the TRS and ERS for the current year and each of the two preceding years.

-The District's share of the required contributions, based on covered payroll paid for the District's year ended June 30, was:
+For ERS, the Comptroller annually certifies the actuarially determined rates expressly used in computing the employers' contributions based on salaries paid during the Systems' fiscal year ending March 31.
+For TRS, contribution rates are established annually by the New York State Teachers' Retirement Board pursuant to Article 11 of the Education law. - a) The District's share of the required contributions, based on covered payroll paid for the District's year ended June 30, was:

 Contributions ERS TRS

+2020 \$ 289,477 \$ 772,138

-2019 \$ 307,161 \$ 690,481
+2019 307,161 690,481

-2018 285,485 803,895
+(a) 2018 285,485 803,895

-2017 420,546 890,199